umamaheswari14k/CodeAlpha_Studentgradetracker/README.md

 Developed as a Java Internship Project for CodeAlpha.

-Project Name: Student Grade Tracker Pro
+Project Name: Student Grade Tracker

 Language: Java